section-engineering-education/engineering-education/content/articles/a-3d-object-detection-solution-for-everyday-objects/index.md

   - url: /engineering-education/a-3d-object-detection-solution-for-everyday-objects/hero.png
     alt: A 3D Object Detection Solution for Everyday Objects Hero Image
 ---
-In this tutorial, we will perform 3D object detection using the mediapipe library and python.
+This tutorial will perform 3D object detection using the mediapipe library and python.
 We will be drawing a 3D bounding box around an object instead of the common 2D bounding boxes that we are used to.
 <!--more-->

 ### Prerequisites